 David Kenton Reid, 46, was arrested by OPP officers near Meaford, Ontario, a week after he had crashed his car and fled on foot.
 He broke into a nearby cottage and hid from police.
 Reid was an unemployed investment banker, married with a 10-year-old son, and was in significant financial trouble.
 When Reid was arrested, police had not yet found Walker’s body.
 However, police discovered Walker’s personal papers and identification in the wrecked car, along with evidence that his bank account had been tampered with.

-Reid turned himself in, but did not cooperate with investigators until after consulting with a lawyer.
+Reid did not cooperate with investigators until after consulting with a lawyer.
 He then told police where he had buried Walker’s body.
 Walker was found by police on May 5, 2007, seven months after he went missing.

 During the trial, Reid admitted stabbing Walker with a large kitchen knife in Walker’s home and burying his body near a camp on Monck Road, near the town of Norland, Ontario.

 Reid was initially charged with first-degree murder but was found guilty of second-degree murder and sentenced to life in prison.
-First-degree murder requires premeditation of the murder, whereas second-degree murder meant it was not premeditated.
 Reid had asked Walker for money, and when he was refused, he killed Walker.

 Name: Harley Walker